-Perspective | Lute Olson’s unique path to the Hall of Fame was just about perfect
+Perspective | Lute Olson’s rare path to the Hall of Fame was just about perfect

 (Bobbi Olson had met her husband while the two were singing in a church choir.
 They were married for 47 years before Bobbi died of cancer in 2001.
 The court at Arizona’s McKale Center is named for both of them.)

 Bobbi Olson knew her hoops.
 Sure, this kid could shoot, but he was slow.
-“Lute,” she said, “Please tell me you’re kidding.”
+“Lute,” she said, “please tell me you’re kidding.”

 He wasn’t kidding.
-Kerr had already graduated high school with virtually no Division I interest.
+Kerr had already graduated from high school with virtually no Division I interest.
 He landed at Arizona and became a star.

-The host asked Kerr — since it was December 30 — if the team had made any New Year’s resolutions.
-“Oh yes, absolutely,” Kerr said.
+The host asked Kerr — it was Dec.
+30 — whether the team had made any New Year’s resolutions.
+“Oh, yes, absolutely,” Kerr said.

 Everyone knew what it was: Make the Final Four!
 Except that wasn’t what Kerr said.
 He said the Wildcats had resolved to help Olson break his heroin habit.